Oak-Leyden in the News

 Oak-Leyden Developmental Services was recognized for the beautification of its headquarters’ façade at 411 Chicago Ave. in Oak Park.
 The 2014 Cavalcade of Pride Commercial Building Award was presented by Oak Park’s Community Design Commission at the Nineteenth Century Club on Nov.
 20. Opening remarks were made by village president, Anan Abu-Taleb, to a capacity crowd of honorees and supporters of the village’s 2014 Preservation Awards, Green Awards, and Cavalcade of Pride Awards.

 The 411 Chicago Avenue facility houses Oak-Leyden’s management staff as well as playrooms for Oak-Leyden’s Children’s Services’ therapy program, and is one of 15 near-west suburban facilities operated by Oak-Leyden.
 The Oak-Leyden façade project was partially funded by a grant from Oak Park Development Corp.

 Thanks for Toasting Children’s Services!

-Hofbräuhaus in Rosemont is hosting a one-of-a-kind “Dine for a Cause” Brewer’s tasting to benefit Oak-Leyden’s Children’s Services Program.
-Hofbräuhaus’ chef Klaus and brewmaster Joe have teamed up to invent a delicious and memorable four-course beer and gourmet meal pairing.
+Hofbräuhaus in Rosemont hosted a one-of-a-kind “Dine for a Cause” Brewer’s tasting on Friday, March 20, to benefit Oak-Leyden’s Children’s Services Program.
+Hofbräuhaus’ chef Klaus and brewmaster Rob teamed up to invent a delicious and memorable four-course beer and gourmet meal pairing.
 A great time was had by all, with a silent auction and raffle, yodeling, a brewery tour, and a stein lifting contest.
 Thanks to the Hofbräuhaus and our volunteers and guests for a memorable evening, supporting Children’s Services!